Romeu Italo Ripoli: Early life

-Still in the 1940s, he coordinated the construction of the bleachers of Esporte Clube XV de Novembro (Piracicaba) stadium.
+Businessman and politician

 In 1950, he launched in the property market of Piracicaba one of the first typically residential quarters of high standard of the interior of São Paulo and the first asphalt of the city, in lands of the former farm of Pedro Rico, having as an entrepreneur partner the commander Mário Dedini, his godfather.

 A visionary man, Ripoli felt the impact of the arrival of television in Brazil.
 He founded a small assembly company of TV sets, SOBRATEL (Sociedade Brasileira de Televisão), in order to compete with imported ones.
 However, it was defeated by the lobby of the import companies.
 With its own resources installed a TV tower in the city, to retransmit the programs of the Rede Tupi.
 It was the first retransmitter of television channel of Latin America, that captured the signals of the former Network Tupi of São Paulo.

 In 1954, he set up a commission to build the indoor gymnasium "Waldemar Blatkauskas", so that Piracicaba could receive the Open Games of the Interior, in 1955.
 He also coordinated the collection of funds for the construction of the maternity ward of Santa Casa de Misericórdia de Piracicaba, the main hospital in town.

 He was a councilor of the City Council of Piracicaba in the following terms: 1948 to 1951, 1952 to 1955, 1956 to 1959, 1969 to 1972.
 During this last term, president of that house of laws for little more than 11 months, since he was persecuted and forced to resign, on the charge of evading the Income Tax.
 In fact, Ripoli had filed an indictment in the lower house to point out irregularities of his former president, Francisco Antonio Coelho, accused by the press of sponsoring ghost officials.
 As Coelho was connected to military of the 5th Air Defense Cannons Group, of Campinas, made such a condition to press the new president.
 For months Ripoli was summoned to interrogations of strong psychological pressure, which led him to need to be admitted to treatment in a specialized clinic.
 Some time later, he received a letter from General Rubens Restell, exempting him from all charges against him.

+In 1976, extremely popular, Ripoli was candidate to mayor by the National Renewal Alliance.
+However, due to political mistakes made, such as talking too much about his controversial ideas, he ended up losing the election and coming in third.
+The Prefecture of Piracicaba was the great dream not reached by him.

+Sports director

 However, the area in which Ripoli most stood out was like president of the Esporte Clube XV de Novembro (Piracicaba).
 He was at the head of the club for 17 years, in two periods: between 1959 and 1966 and then between 1973 and 1983.